chinabea/chinabea/README.md

 ## Hi, I'm China! 👋🌸

-🌟 A Dreamer, coder, and explorer of all things. 🚀
+A Dreamer, developer, and explorer of all things.
 <!-- > _"Make the most of yourself.... for that is all there is of you." -- Ralph Waldo Emerson_  -->